FastBackgroundCheck Opt Out Guide

 | Domain | fastbackgroundcheck.com |

 FastBackgroundCheck is a people search site that displays consumer data in a searchable database for name, address, or reverse phone lookup.
 Its Privacy Notice explains it may collect personal information you provide, plus data gathered automatically, and information from data brokers and people search sources, including public records and other third-party data.
-The site also notes that it regularly receives new public records and recommends that you remove and refresh requests over time.
+The site says it gets information from public records, publicly available sources, data suppliers, and third-party providers, including sources such as phone directories, real estate records, birth and death records, magazine subscriptions, and voter registration cards.

 Step-by-Step Guide